LalitKumar234/URL-shortner-in-MERN/README.md

 - Track the number of clicks on each link.
 - Monitor which browsers were used to access the links.
 - Identify the devices (desktop, mobile, tablet) used to open the links.
-- Easily manage and edit your shortened URLs.

 ## Installation